-Whether you’re looking to gain experience, increase confidence or learn a new skill, there are a number of practical and shorebased RYA courses that can be completed in less than 24 hours.
+For those looking to gain experience, increase their confidence, or learn a new skill, the RYA offers a range of practical and shore-based courses you can complete in one day.

-There’s no substitute for getting really close to the water and blasting about on a Personal Watercraft (PWC) - with just the push of a button you enter a thrilling world of exhilaration.
+There’s no substitute for getting really close to the water and blasting about on a Personal Watercraft (PW), commonly referred to as a Jetski.
+With just the push of a button you enter a thrilling world of exhilaration.

-Lots of people try PWCs on holiday, but don’t realise there are plenty of places to get afloat in the UK too.
-The RYA Personal Watercraft Proficiency course is the perfect place to start, giving you the skills to use a PWC safely and with confidence.
+Lots of people try PWs on holiday, but don’t realise there are plenty of places to get afloat in the UK too.
+The RYA Personal Watercraft Proficiency course is the perfect place to start, giving you the skills to safely and confidently use a PW.

-With something for novices and experienced riders alike, you’ll learn essential safety information, launching, handling and recovery skills, passage planning, collision avoidance and orientation at sea.
-Of course you’ll also cover how to ride safely at speed and become confident at controlling the power when you want to manoeuvre at lower speeds.
+With something for novices and experienced riders alike, you’ll learn the basic principles of Personal Watercraft riding as well as essential safety information.
+Such as, launching, handling and recovery skills, passage planning, collision avoidance and orientation at sea.
+Of course, you’ll also cover how to ride safely at speed and become confident at controlling the power when you want to manoeuvre at lower speeds.

-Suitable for young people from 12-years-old, this is a great way to get make sure they’re safe on the water too.
+Suitable for young people from 12-years-old, this is a great way to safely enjoy the water.
 Many centres offer discounts for pairs, so why not sign up for an adrenaline filled day with friends or family?

-Further reading – everyone that does an RYA PWC course will receive a copy of the RYA Personal Watercraft Handbook (G35) - an essential guide for all PWC users.
+Anyone that does an RYA PW course will receive a copy of the RYA Personal Watercraft Handbook (G35), an essential guide for all PW users.

 Accidents happen when you least expect them.
-Thankfully serious incidents are rare, but getting to grips with basic first aid will ensure that everyone on board will be in good hands should the unexpected occur.
+Thankfully serious incidents onboard are rare but getting to grips with basic first aid will ensure that everyone’s in good hands.

 Administering first aid at sea or even just afloat is very different to doing so on land.
-The RYA First Aid course has been specifically developed for water users.
+Because of this, the RYA First Aid course has been specifically developed for water users.

 The one-day classroom course is taught by instructors with considerable boating experience.
-Topics covered include; CPR, including the drowning protocol, bleeding, head injuries, cold water shock and hypothermia, first aid kits and requesting medical advice or assistance by marine radio.
+Topics include CPR combined with drowning protocol, bleeding, head injuries, cold water shock and hypothermia, first aid kits, and requesting medical advice or assistance by marine radio.

-A little bit of knowledge is useful for all crew members and ideally everyone should do the course - it’s very difficult for one person to navigate, helm, call for help and resuscitate at the same time!
+A little bit of knowledge is useful for all crew members and ideally everyone should do the course.
+It can be very difficult for just one person to navigate, helm, call for help and resuscitate at the same time!

-Further reading – the First Aid Book (FAB) is provided to everyone doing an RYA First Aid course.
+The RYA First Aid Book is provided to everyone doing an RYA First Aid course.
 With detailed information, clear visual aids and a section dedicated to marine specific content, it’s a valuable resource for all water users.

 Many people go straight in with the two-day RYA Powerboat Handling Level 2 course, but the RYA Level 1 Start Powerboating course is a fantastic introduction if you’re short on time.

-Covering launch and recovery, preparing the boat and crew, boat handling, picking up and securing to a buoy and leaving and coming alongside.
+Covering launch and recovery, preparing the boat and crew, boat handling, picking up and securing to a buoy, leaving and coming alongside.
 No previous experience is required and at the end of the day, you should be comfortable helming under supervision.

 Perfect for novices or crew members wanting to contribute more to their time on the water, the entry-level course can be completed on a centre vessel or your own craft.
 It’s also a great introduction for younger crew members, with a minimum age of eight-years-old.